aws-samples/aws-serverless-workshops/Auth/1_UserAuthentication/README.md

 # Module 1: User Authentication

-In this module, you will create an Amazon Cognito User Pool and Identity Pool for the wild rydes application.
+In this module, you will create an Amazon Cognito User Pool and Identity Pool for the Wild Rydes application.
 The Cognito User Pool will store user profile information and provide sign-up and sign-in capabilities, with the Cognito Identity Pool providing the ability to assume an Identity and Access Management (IAM) role from within the application.

 Since Wild Rydes is a ride sharing application, a key requirement is that all users must sign-up and sign-in before they're allowed to request a ride.
 You will configure the application to integrate with [Amazon Cognito](https://aws.amazon.com/cognito/) for these purposes via the [AWS Amplify JavaScript library](https://aws-amplify.github.io/).